 Financial Aid Checklist

-- Complete U.S. taxes early each year so the FAFSA can be completed early.
+- Complete U.S. taxes early each year for use when completing the FAFSA.

 - Return any requested documents to the Student Aid Office in a timely manner.

 - Review your on-line award offer.
 You will have the option to accept/accept partial/decline.

 - Use the automated processes as much as possible.
 Our Financial Aid website and Frequently Asked Questions page can answer most general questions.

 Remember, any loans that you receive as part of your financial aid package will eventually have to be repaid.
 Here are some helpful tips for keeping your debt in check.